 Males also seem to move den more often than females.
 A study showed that male Racoons move more than needed to burn off energy, and it was suggested that this is because of a need to socialize.

-Raccoons often only use in a den for short periods; some Raccoons switch dens every day.
+Raccoons often only use a den for short periods; some Raccoons switch dens every day.
 However, this is untrue for Raccoons in suburban or urban areas, where Raccoons often stay close to their dens.

 In rural areas, male raccoons can travel between 3 and 20 square miles, whereas females will only travel between 1 and 6 miles.

-There is a myth that raccoons that are seen during the day are rabid.
+There is a myth that raccoons seen during the day are rabid.
 However, this is untrue.
 Commonly, Raccoons are seen during the day as they will leave their den if they are hungry or if it has been destroyed.

 Where Do Raccoons Live In Urban Areas?

 In non-wooded areas, raccoons use rock crevices and brush piles for shelter during the day.
 Raccoons also shelter in abandoned cars, attics, chimneys, dumpsters, and other abandoned buildings found in more built-up areas.

-Raccoons in suburban and urban areas can reach a higher population density compared to that of rural areas.
-This is likely because of the large availability of food from trash cans, which litter sub-urban and urban areas.
+Raccoons in suburban and urban areas can reach a higher population density compared to that in rural areas.
+This is likely because of the large availability of trash cans, which litter sub-urban and urban areas.

 The readily available food and endless places to shelter present in suburban and urban areas mean that breeding is more successful.

 The lack of predation from other animals, such as cougars, also means that urban areas’ raccoons’ mortality rates are lower than those in rural areas.

-In large cities, there are often hunting and trapping restrictions that allow the Raccoon population to expand.
+In large cities, hunting and trapping restrictions often allow the Raccoon population to expand.

-A Raccoons home range is usually about 1 mile in urban areas; this is vastly lower than that of rural landscapes.
+A Raccoons home range is usually about 1 mile in urban areas; this is vastly lower than in rural landscapes.
 Raccoons in urban areas can travel through sewers to move between locations.

-Cities, despite their diseases and cars, are the safest place for Raccoons.
+Despite their diseases and cars, cities are the safest place for Raccoons.